carloscabo/colz-python/README.md

 c1_values = [ 0.75, 0.42, 0.62, 0.5 ]
 c2_values = [ 0.1, 0.62, 0.42, 0.1 ]
 cmix1 = Colz.interpolate( c2_values, c1_values, 0.01 )
-# Returns a list of flot values
+# Returns a Colz object
 ```

 You can also interpolate the **hue component** using: